hovinen-tech/hovinen-tech.github.io/_posts/2024-04-29-machine-learning-in-rust-part-2.md

 I tried out various solutions and settled on [dfdx](https://crates.io/crates/dfdx) in the end.
 It has a relatively straightforward API with everything one needs for basic reinforcement learning.
 While it currently lacks WGPU support for GPU-accelerated machine learning, that support is in the works.
-All in all, dfdx provides te right balance for this project.
+All in all, dfdx provides the right balance for this project.

 The Rust machine learning ecosystem is surprisingly well-developed.
 It's especially interesting that there are two well-developed Rust-native crates specifically for deep learning.
 It'll be interesting